serp-spider/documentation/docs/search-engine/google.md

 Google Client
 =============

-The official package to parse google pages
+The package to parse google pages

 ---